 As you might expect, the price jump is considerable, but you’re getting a lot more value for your money–your very own piece of internet “land” with GoDaddy, as it were.

-The pricing plan again includes four options (Economy, Value, Deluxe, and Ultimate), with prices ranging from $89.99 to $179.99/month.
+Again, the pricing plan includes four options (Economic, Value, Deluxe, and Ultimate), with prices ranging from $89.99 to $179.99/month.
 They all include 4 CPU cores and unmetered bandwidth, but the main difference is in storage and ram.

 Go Daddy Pricing Compared to the Competition